Ocean (train): Rolling stock

-Prior to August 2013, the Ocean ran from Montreal to Matapédia, Quebec, joined to Train 16/17, the "Montréal–Gaspé train" (formerly called the Chaleur) three times per week.
+Prior to August 2013, the Ocean ran from Montreal to Matapédia, Quebec, joined to Train 16/17, the Montréal–Gaspé train (formerly called the Chaleur) three times per week.
 In Matapédia, the trains were separated with Train 16 continuing to the Gaspé peninsula and Train 14 (the Ocean) continuing to Halifax (and vice versa with Trains 15/17).
 Train 16/17 had its own locomotive which ran from Montreal, resulting in the combined trains (14 + 16 and 15 + 17) running with three locomotives between Montreal and Matapédia.
-The Montréal–Gaspé train used Budd-built stainless steel passenger cars, including a "Skyline" dome car.
+The Montréal–Gaspé train used Budd-built stainless steel passenger cars, including a Skyline dome car.
 It was not possible to pass between the two trains when connected.
 Trains 16/17 were suspended due to infrastructure problems on the line to Gaspé, and service will not resume until the line is upgraded.

-Since 2021, the loss of use of the turnaround loop at the PSA Halifax Atlantic Hub (South End Container Terminal) necessitated certain operational changes to maintain service in both directions.
-The two F40PH locomotives are coupled "back to back", unique for Via Rail trains, to enable the locomotives to couple on to the opposite end of train in Halifax for the return trip to Montreal.
+The balloon track at Halifax used to turn locomotives and passenger cars located in the Port of Halifax's South End Container Terminal was taken out of service in late 2020 to create more storage space for containers and the balloon tracks were severed in the fall of 2021.
+This necessitated certain operational changes to maintain service in both directions.
+The two F40PH locomotives are coupled back to back, unique for Via Rail trains, to enable the locomotives to couple on to the opposite end of train in Halifax for the return trip to Montreal.
 A result of the inability to turn the train set in Halifax is that the lead car on the eastbound Ocean (Train 14), typically a Renaissance baggage car, becomes the trailing car on the westbound Train 15 (in 2022, there is a second baggage car, a Budd HEP1 car, on the opposite end of the train).
 This situation has also resulted in the dropping of the iconic Park car (customarily the trailing car on Via's long-distance trains) from the Ocean train consist.